 Hawaii Massage Therapist State Requirements

-Hawaii isn’t just a paradise for beach lovers and surfers; it’s also a thriving hub for wellness professionals.
-Starting a massage therapy career in Hawaii is an opportunity you won’t want to miss.
+Hawaii isn't just a paradise for beach lovers and surfers; it's also a thriving hub for massage therapy and wellness professionals.
+Starting a massage therapy career in Hawaii is an opportunity you won't want to miss.
+Understanding Hawaii massage license requirements and preparing for the Hawaii state exam are essential steps to practice massage legally and successfully in the Aloha State.

-Whether you're an aspiring massage therapist or a seasoned practitioner, understanding the requirements and benefits of obtaining licensure in the Aloha State is necessary.
-MMIP is here as your guide.
+Whether you're an aspiring massage therapist or a seasoned practitioner, knowing the benefits and process of obtaining your Hawaii massage license—including the Hawaii massage exam—ensures a smooth transition into this rewarding field.
+MMIP is here as your guide to help you navigate every step.

 How to Become a Massage Therapist in Hawaii

-In order to pursue a career as a massage therapist in Hawaii, individuals must finish a minimum of 570 hours of massage therapy education, pass the Hawaii State Massage Licensing Exam, and clear a criminal background check.
-All applicants are required to finish the licensing procedure within 45 days of the exam date.
-Failure to do so will result in the need to submit a new application and fulfill any additional criteria.
-Continue reading for more details:
+In order to pursue a career as a massage therapist in Hawaii, individuals must complete a minimum of 570 hours of massage therapy education from approved schools recognized by the appropriate educational agency.
+Applicants must also pass the Hawaii State Massage Licensing Exam, a written exam, and clear a criminal background check.
+All candidates must complete the licensing procedure through the massage therapy DCCA (Department of Commerce and Consumer Affairs) and submit proof within 45 days of the exam date.
+Failure to do so will result in the need to submit a new application and meet any additional criteria.
+To maintain a valid license, practitioners must also adhere to continuing education requirements.
+Continue reading for more details.

 Hawaii Education and Application Requirements: